Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 Well, in the real world, it will never happen.

-Books are price sensitive.
-So your book pricing needs to be realistic and within market expectations.
+Books are price-sensitive.
+So, your book pricing needs to be realistic and within market expectations.

-For a digital book, the best price points are between $0.99 and $3.99.
-For paperback print books, between $8.00 – $14.00.
+The best price points for a digital book are between $0.99 and $3.99, and for paperback print books, between $8.00 and $14.00.

 Trying to sell your book at a price above the market will not help you sell books or make money.